Shirazi-Hussein/losttags/README.md

-**Lost Tags is currently undergoing major maintenance.
-We'll be moving from a traditional full-stack django structure to a smoother django REST framework with React front-end.**
+**Lost Tags is currently a work in progress.
+We'll be moving from a full-stack django structure to a smoother Nodejs and React stack.**

 # Lost Tags